smcclab/nime25/registration.md

 permalink: /registration/
 ---

-Registration costs for NIME2025 are as follows:
+Registration prices for NIME2025 are as follows:

 | **Type**                        | **Amount** |
 |---------------------------------|------------|